 See also: Understanding Jiu Jitsu by John Danaher, Bernardo Faria & Gordon Ryan (takedown →get past opponent’s legs (pass guard)→ dominant position→submission)

 There are whitebelts that accidentally get submissions.
 Spazz randomly and sometimes you get something out of it.
 If you ask them what it was and/or how did you get there, they have no idea what they just did or what got them there.
 Let’s say that I am not a fan of this strategy 🙂 I feel much safer if I know the person actually knows what he/she is after.

 First, I am not the toughest opponent.
 And if there is something nice or intelligent coming (I see you are setting something up with my lapel) then I get curious and I don’t mind tapping just to see what was that.
 So, if you have the whole world of submissions then how come is it that so often the only thing that you can come up with is the poor ezekiel where you force your fist knuckles into my jaw bone or gums (not even neck!).
-Not to mention uncontrolled neck cranks and guilliotines (trying to rip the head off and then smashing it to the floor and falling on top of it with your body).
+Not to mention uncontrolled neck cranks and guilliotines (trying to rip the head off and then spiking it into the floor and falling on top of it with your body).
 Very weird thinking in my opinion that happens too often 🙂 Do fun stuff, beautiful stuff, intelligent stuff.

 Old man sport

 In Estonia BJJ is rather old man sport.
 We don’t have any 19 year old blackbelts here.

 The list of techniques is overwhelming.
 It is impossible to remember everything and recognize everything during the roll.

 If every class is new technique then I approach it like this: everything is worth studying in the class and I pay maximum attention on what is taught (shown, said etc).
 If I like the technique – I add it somewhere to my library.
 If I don’t like then I don’t worry too much.